qmlbook/qmlbook/docs/controls/controls.rst

     It is also possible to add your own, custom, selectors.

 The first step to do this change is to isolate the shared code.
-We do this by creating the ``ImageViewerWindow`` class which will be used as the ``ApplicationWindow`` for both our programs.
+We do this by creating the ``ImageViewerWindow`` element which will be used instead of the ``ApplicationWindow`` for both our variants.
 This will consist of the dialogs, the ``Image`` element and the background.
 In order to make the open methods of the dialogs available to the platform specific code, we need to expose them through the functions ``openFileDialog`` and ``openAboutDialog``.

 .. literalinclude:: src/imageviewer-all/ImageViewerWindow.qml
     :lines: 1-5, 9-31, 40-46, 55, 59